footdabmommy/wse/docs/source/brewery.rst

 --------

 When drank by the player, the amount of alcohol inside the brew will make the player slightly drunk.
-Different levels of drunkness have different effects on the player.
+Different levels of drunkenness have different effects on the player.

 The Player may not be able to walk normally anymore, he will weave, making it almost impossible to walk straight Effects like Blindness, Confusion, Poison etc. occur

-The Chat will be altered depending on drunkeness, many things players write may be incomprehensible, sometimes it seems senseless
+The Chat will be altered depending on drunkenness, many things players write may be incomprehensible, sometimes it seems senseless

 Is the Alcohol particularly strong, it may have poisonous effects